-This draft 2017 Annual Deployment Plan documents how NOAA Fisheries intends to assign fishery observers to vessels fishing in the North Pacific during the calendar year 2017.
+This draft 2018 Annual Deployment Plan documents how NOAA Fisheries intends to assign fishery observers and electronic monitoring to vessels fishing in the North Pacific during the calendar year 2018.

 The ADP describes the science-driven method for observer deployment to support statistically reliable data collection.
 The ADP is a core element in implementation of section 313 of the MSA (16 U.S.C 1862), which authorizes the North Pacific Fishery Management Council (Council) to prepare a fisheries research plan that requires the deployment of observers into the North Pacific fisheries and establishes a system of fees.
 The purpose of the research plan is to collect data necessary for the conservation, management, and scientific understanding of the groundfish and halibut fisheries off Alaska.